 Social media is a golden way to attract new business, especially in the hospitality business.

-In addition to the more established channels, such as Facebook, there are some great social channels that are image focussed, perfect for creating a great impression of your holiday accommodation.
+In addition to the more established channels, such as Facebook, there are some great social channels that are image focused, perfect for creating a great impression of your holiday accommodation.

 There are two important aspects that I would suggest you consider.